Exploring today's technology for tomorrow's possibilities

 Common gaming monitor features

-But before we get into the monitors themselves, it helps to have an idea of the specs you should look for in as you choose the best gaming monitor for you.
+But before we get into the monitors themselves, it helps to have an idea of the specs you should look for as you choose the best gaming monitor for you.

-The resolution of monitors refers to the number of pixels in each dimension of display.
+The resolution of monitors refers to the number of pixels in each dimension of the display.
 And the dimensions are cited as width by height (W x H).
 For example, a monitor listed with a resolution of 1280 x 720 means that it is 1280 pixels wide and 720 pixels high.

 The larger the number of pixels in a monitor’s display means it has a higher resolution which usually equates to a better quality of display.
 So when it comes to gaming monitors, it makes sense that the larger monitors with higher resolutions are often sought-after.

 Here are a few common resolutions of monitors, both gaming and otherwise: